 Sassari – August 14th, 2012 – The 2nd largest festival in Sardinia owes its name to the large ‘candlesticks’ which men parade though-out town for a six-hour parade of strength, endurance, song and dance.

-I Candelieri was born around 1500 for a vow to the Virgin Mary; and to give thanks to the survival of three plagues during 1600′s, which killed many thousands of people on the island.
+I Candelieri was born around 1500, a vow to the Virgin Mary; and to give thanks to the survival of three plagues during the 1600′s, which killed many thousands of people on the island of Sardinia.

 I Candelieri – The Descent of the Candle Bearers is a festival which embodies the spirit and traditions of Sassari.
 Its origins date back to the Middle Ages, when Sassari, under Pisan domination, adopted a modified version of the Pisan tradition of an offering, similar to a large wooden wax-covered altarpiece to the Madonna on the eve of the Assumption.

 10 candlesticks with 8 men per candle parade throughout the town to the beat of drums, clapping and chanting in local dialect.
 The last stop, at midnight, is St. Rosario’s Church where every Candelieri receives a midnight blessing from the church.

 Gremio dei Contadini – Guild of Peasants 1803